Sayan9661/LeNet5-Experiments/README.md

 ### Miscellaneous Topics
-There were some other tasks about parameter cost calculation of VGG,AlexNet and Inception module.
+There were some other tasks about parameter cost calculation of VGG, AlexNet and Inception module.